Migration plans are compassionate, says Suella Braverman

 Ministers are still in last-ditch talks with Conservative rebels who want to limit how long unaccompanied children could be detained under the bill.

-The government has already struck deals with a different set of Tory rebels over European court rulings.
+The government has already struck deal with a different set of Tory rebels over European court rulings, giving UK minsters more leeway to ignore them.

-Ministers have also committed to consulting on new safe and legal routes for migrants.
+Ministers have also committed to consulting on new safe and legal routes for migrants, after pressure on the issue from backbenchers.

 The bill, unveiled in March, is a key part of Prime Minister Rishi Sunak's plan to "stop" small boats crossing the English Channel.